 - The Wash and North Norfolk Coast SAC overlaps the Hornsea Three offshore cable corridor.
-It is home 4.6.7.1 to the largest colony of harbour seal in the UK, holding 7% of the total UK population and 90% of the English population (Defra, 2010b).
+It is home 4.6.7.1 to the largest colony of harbour seals in the UK, holding 7% of the total UK population and 90% of the English population (Defra, 2010b).
 The extensive intertidal flats at this site provide ideal conditions for breeding and hauling out by this species.
 A population estimate of 4,681 individuals was reported during counts between 2007 and 2014 at in the South East England MU, primarily in The Wash and North Norfolk coast SAC (SCOS, 2015).
 Pupping and lactation here occurs between June and July, with birth sites tending to be located near the top of the bank.
-Although harbour seal within this SAC have been reported to spend up to 50% of their time hauled out, individuals from The Wash and North Norfolk coast SAC have been recorded regularly in the regional marine mammal study area during foraging trips (SMRU, 2011; English Nature, 2000; Mortimer, no date). - Harbour seal is a gualifying interest feature of the German and Dutch Dogger Bank SCIs located 183 km 4.6.7.2 and 42 km from Hornsea Three array area respectively.
+Although harbour seals within this SAC have been reported to spend up to 50% of their time hauled out, individuals from The Wash and North Norfolk coast SAC have been recorded regularly in the regional marine mammal study area during foraging trips (SMRU, 2011; English Nature, 2000; Mortimer, no date). - 4.6.7.2 Appendix A demonstrates that seals spending time in the Hornsea Three array area and offshore cable corridor largely hauled out within this SAC. - Harbour seal is a gualifying interest feature of the German and Dutch Dogger Bank SCIs located 183 km 4.6.7.3 and 42 km from Hornsea Three array area respectively.
 An aerial survey of the Dutch Dogger Bank SCI revealed a low density of harbour seal (Deerenberg et al., 2010), although, it is currently not possible to estimate the numbers of harbour seal which use the site.
-It is thought that individuals observed in this area are likely to have come from large haul-out sites on the English east coast. - 4.6.7.3 Harbour seal is also listed as a primary reason for site selection of the Waddenzee SCI (146 km from Hornsea Three), the Noordzeekustzone SAC, Noordzeekustzone II SCI (148 km and 138 km from Hornsea Three respectively) in Dutch waters and the Vadehavet med Ribe Å, Tved Å og Varde Å vest for Varde SAC (381 km from Hornsea Three) in Danish waters. - The presence of harbour seal is a qualifying interest feature for the selection of the Klaverbank pSCI, 4.6.7.4 located 11 km from Hornsea Three. - 4.6.7.5 Table 4.5 below summarises distances from Hornsea Three to protected sites for harbour seal.
+It is thought that individuals observed in this area are likely to have come from large haul-out sites on the English east coast. - 4.6.7.4 Harbour seal is also listed as a primary reason for site selection of the Waddenzee SCI (146 km from Hornsea Three), the Noordzeekustzone SAC, Noordzeekustzone II SCI (148 km and 138 km from Hornsea Three respectively) in Dutch waters and the Vadehavet med Ribe Å, Tved Å og Varde Å vest for Varde SAC (381 km from Hornsea Three) in Danish waters. - 4.6.7.5 Appendix A demonstrates that no UK tagged harbour seals visited any of these sites.
+Studies of harbour seals tagged in Dutch waters revealed that seals tracked from the Waddenzee also crossed the Hornsea Three array area and offshore cable corridor (Kirkwood et al., 2014; Brasseur, 2017). - The presence of harbour seal is a qualifying interest feature for the selection of the Klaverbank pSCI, 4.6.7.6 located 11 km from Hornsea Three. - Table 4.10 below summarises distances from Hornsea Three to protected sites for harbour seal.
+4.6.7.7

-Table 4.5: European sites with harbour seal as a notified interest features within normal foraging range of Hornsea Three.
+Table 4.10: European sites with harbour seal as a notified interest features within normal foraging range of Hornsea Three.